Balbakwa (Cebuano Ox Skin and Tail Stew)

 In another pan, saute the onions and garlic until they become golden brown.
 Then add the boiled white beans and saute it with the onions and garlic.

 Pour the contents of the pan into the broth.
+Add the black beans (do not include the brine water if you are using canned black beans).

 Add the bananas.